MannyKuflik/ICO-Simulation-Project/README.md

 Simulates ICO Process in order to test Blockchain Watching Service

-## To run, simply run:
-### $ docker-compose up
-## It should run on localhost:5004
+## To run, simply write "docker-compose up" in the command line.
+It'll run on localhost:5004

-Alternatively you can force it to run by simply running sudo python app.py
+Alternatively you can force it to run by simply running sudo python app.py and you'll be able to see it on 0.0.0.0

 ENJOY :)